tjd1234/cmpt120fall2022/lectures/lecture29/lecture29notes.md

 36
 ```

-**Important** Accessing a value through its key like this extremely efficient.
+**Important** Accessing a value through its key is extremely efficient.
+It is
-It is much faster that accessing a list element (e.g. using `find`), and is
+much faster that accessing a list element (e.g. using `find`), and is often
-often faster than *binary search*.
-But unlike binary search, Python's
+faster than *binary search*.
+But unlike binary search, Python's dictionaries
-dictionaries don't need to be stored in sorted order.
+don't need to be stored in sorted order.

-On the flip side, accessing a key by its value is not efficient.
-You can do it,
+On the flip side, accessing a key by its value is *not* efficient.
+You can do
-but it's not much better than linear search through all the values.
+it, but it's not much better than a linear search through all the values.

-If you ask for a key that's not in the dictionary, you get a `KeyError`:
+If you ask for a key that's *not* in the dictionary, you get a `KeyError`:

 ```
 >>> age['Bart']